trickstercache/trickster/docs/new-changed-1.0.md

 ## Breaking Changes

+## Origin Selection using Query Parameters

+In a multi-origin setup, Trickster 1.0 no longer supports the ability to select an Origin using Query Parameters.
+Trickster 1.0 continues to support Origin Selection via URL Path or Host Header as in 0.1.x.

 ### Config File

 Trickster 1.0 is incompatible with a 0.1.x config file.
 However, it can be made compatible with a few quick migration steps: